dxw/playbook/playbook.md

 working on a fix.
 It's important that we can reliably and repeatably create the conditions necessary for the bug to arise before we start working on it.
 If we don't do this, we can't tell whether we've fixed the problem.

-Sometimes, we find that the steps we need to follow are not exactly the same as those given by the client.
-If so, add an internal note with your findings.

 ##### Ensure the client has understood and approved the change